mathigon/textbooks/content/matrices/content.md

 :::

-Here are some things we can say about the shape of our spaceship.
+Here are some things we can say about the shape of our spaceship as it rotates:
 - The spaceship must retain its shape.
-That is, it must be congruent to the original.
-- The ship will have the same size.
+- The spaceship will have the same size.
-- It only rotates, and does not move up and down.
+- It does not move up and down.

 We would like a formula to convert any point `P` into its rotated point `P'`.